 Choosing the correct ignitor involves three key steps: identifying your furnace model, deciding on the type of ignitor you want, and confirming the new part is compatible.
 It might sound a little technical, but it’s a straightforward process.
 If you follow these steps, you’ll have the right part in hand and be ready for the installation.
 And if you’d rather leave the part sourcing and replacement to an expert, our team is always ready to handle your heating repair needs from start to finish.

-Finding Your Furnace’s Model Number
+Where to Find Your Furnace’s Model Number

 Your furnace’s model number is the single most important piece of information you need.
 It’s the blueprint for finding any replacement part.
 The best place to start is your furnace’s owner’s manual, which should have all the specific details listed.